Cecilia-xu/AlgorithmReview/Java/Java_basics.md

 7. reference: this

 ## Chapter 3: Testing
+1. Implement a testing program
+- Provide a tester class.
+- Supply a main method.
+- Inside the main method, construct one or more objects.
+4. Apply methods to the objects.
+- Display the results of the method calls.
+- Display the values that you expect to get.
 - Black box testing: a testing method that does not take the structure of the implementation into account.
 If a program works perfectly on all inputs, then it surely does its job.
 - White box testing: uses information about the structure of a program.
 Performing unit tests of each method is a part of white box testing.
 - Code coverage: a measure of how many parts of a program have been tested.
 That means that you need to look at every if/else branch to see that each of them is reached by some test case.